 While ending your speech, make a strong statement of your topic, rather than question your audience and leaving them confused for the answer.

 When you are already aware of the power of your speech, then take advantage of it and make your own powerful statement about the subject for the audience to linger upon to think.

 Sprinkle some humor in your speech, make your audience laugh with a joke which is of relevance to your speech, draw their attention towards you before you leave the podium.

 You can sum up your inspiration with the problems arising, challenges faced, setbacks, failures and how one does overcome them.

 Make your ideas resonate with your audience before you leave the stage, let it echo into their minds for some more time.

 Explain why their presence meant so much to you and how important was it for you.
-You can start by saying, I thank you all for taking your time to be here….
+You can start by saying, I thank you all for taking the time to be here…